bprakash/CukeRestSalad/README.md

     "expensive": 10
 }
 ```
-Below step definitions validate the :
+Below step definitions validate the the response:
 ```gherkin
     And The response should contain "$..expensive" with value "10" And The response should contain "$..expensive"